Signal-based programming for Mindstorms

 It's possible, even with Mindstorms 2.0, to replace the entire firmware on the controller brick with your own C program, while Mindstorms 3.0 (according to my understanding) has a full Linux device in the brick.
 Alternative runtimes exist for the 2.0 brick, including a completely open-source implementation of the JVM.
 So it should be possible to make an environment where Mindstorms robots could be programmed in the same way as the SAM labs cars.

-I have a couple of Mindstorms 2.0 sets to experiment with, and can obtain a 3.0 set if needed for the project.
+I have a couple of Mindstorms 2.0 sets to experiment with, and we may be able to obtain a 3.0 set if needed for the project.